Stocks may make all the headlines, but debt can make you rich.

 Governments, corporations, and individuals all use debt for various reasons — to fund new projects, grow their businesses, or even cover unexpected emergencies.

-Behind each of these loans is a lender, and that lender is investing in debt.
-They provide the money upfront, and in exchange, they receive regular and predictable interest payments.
+When you invest in debt, you become one of the lenders.
+You provide the money upfront, and in exchange, you receive regular and predictable interest payments.

 Now, there are two primary forms of debt investments: secured and unsecured.